RafaelEmery/django-playground/README.md

 # Django Playground

-Playground to practice Python/Django and other stuffs :hammer:
+Repository to build and practice Python, Django and a lot of other stuffs :hammer:

 ---
 Made with :heart: for studies by [RafaelEmery](https://github.com/RafaelEmery)